-SWAT team operators and SWAT supervisors/team leaders will attend the Washington State Tactical Officers Association (WSTOA) Basic SWAT training within the first year of being selected for the SWAT team.
+SWAT team operators and SWAT supervisors/team leaders will attend the Washington State Tactical Officers Association (WSTOA) Basic SWAT training within the first year of being selected for the SWAT team, or prior equivalent Basic training as approved by the SWAT Commander.
 SWAT team members will continually train on tactics.